freebasic/fbc/FreeBASIC/readme.txt

     - Added the automated runtime-lib and compiler tests.
     - Wrote the Windows installer scripts.
     - Many runtime library fixes and improvements.

+  o Ruben Rodriguez (rubentbstk[at]gmail.com):
+    - Corrected the errors in English in readme.txt and migrating.txt, plus the messages in compiler/error.bas.
+    - Added the __PATH__ intrinsic define, and made OFFSETOF() work inside inline asm blocks.

   Contributors: